 On Saturday, December 10th, SAVE THE FROGS! held an online six-hour frog saving experience called the SAVE THE FROGS!
 Hang Out.
 We invited our supporters, members and the general public to an online webinar where our team of amphibian biologists answered questions about amphibian ecology, conservation and about our global frog saving programs.
 We also … Continue reading SAVE THE FROGS!
 Hang Out Reaches Sixteen Countries

 Frogs in the genus Arthroleptis are often referred to as “squeakers.”
-This is because of the distinctive insect-like call they make and are also called cricket or screeching frogs.
-They are usually small, most about the size of a baby’s thumb, with the smallest squeaker measuring merely 15mm in length.
-The Giant Squeaker Frog (Arthroleptis krokosua) measures up to 50mm, making it the largest squeaker in the whole of West Africa.
-As it is about three times the size of the smallest squeaker it must be nothing less than a “GIANT.”
+This is because of the distinctive high pitched call they make.
+They are usually small — about the size of a baby’s thumb — with the smallest squeaker measuring merely 15mm in length.
+The Giant Squeaker Frog (Arthroleptis krokosua) measures up to 50mm, making it the largest squeaker in all of West Africa.
+As it is about three times the size of the smallest squeaker it must be nothing less than a GIANT!

 The strawberry poison dart frog, Oophaga pumilio, has an extraordinary reproductive strategy.
 Females lay their eggs in leaf-litter or on plants on the rainforest floor.
 When the tadpoles hatch, one of the parents will coax them to climb onto their back.
 Then the parent frog transports the tadpoles to small pockets of water in bromeliads or other vegetation, often high in the trees.
 That is like if you carried a human baby to the top of the Empire State Building!

 With less than a week before the SAVE THE FROGS!
 Ghana Expedition, our team around the world has been busy preparing for our rigorous frog-saving campaigns in West Africa.
 To our dismay, we received terrible news last night from our friends in Ghana.